Skip to main content

 See the Platform, Concept by Concept

 The Plexara portal is where governed AI becomes visible.
 Not a dashboard bolted on top of a black box.
-An operator and practitioner surface that exposes every asset, every tool call, every piece of captured knowledge, and every audit event.
+An operator and practitioner surface that exposes universal search, automatic context enrichment, captured knowledge, every connected tool, and every audit event.
 This tour walks through each concept with the screens that implement it.

 Why it matters